AidenMains7/yale-hackathon-2025/README.md

 Next, we measure accuracy by computing the fidelity of the observed data and the numerically computed fit.

-Finally, we analyze the accuracy of this fitting method by adding gaussian noise (with zero mean) to a Wigner function computed from a known quantum state by varying the standard deviation σ, which is equivalent to the magnitude of noise.
+Finally, we analyze the accuracy of this fitting method by adding gaussian noise (with zero mean) to a Wigner function computed from a known quantum state by varying the standard deviation $\sigma$, which is equivalent to the magnitude of noise.